HITHESH2023/AI-Driven-Marketplace-for-Vehicles/README.md

 ---

 ## Usage 💻

-1. Visit the customer portal to register and log in.
+1. **For Buyers**:
+   - Register and log in to explore vehicles.
+   - Use the search and filter options to find your ideal vehicle.
-2. Book vehicle services or test rides via the user-friendly interface.
+   - Book test rides directly through the platform.

+2. **For Sellers**:
+   - Register and list vehicles for sale.
+   - Monitor listing performance through the dashboard.

+3. **For Admins**:
-3. Admins can log in to the admin dashboard to manage users, appointments, and test rides.
+   - Log in to manage users, vehicles, and test rides.
+   - Refine AI recommendations by updating training data.

 ---

 ## Database Schema 📊

 ### Tables:
 1. **Users**:
    - `id` (Primary Key)